martymcflywa/gitpitch/PITCHME.md

 ---

-- We want to minimize load from this source
+- We want to minimize load on this resource
 - It's on Azure
 - Expensive/slow to rebuild read models from event zero
-- But it's replicated to **OnPrem** SQL server
+- But it's replicated to **OnPrem** SQL server!

 ---